First Nine Months of 2016 Saw Eight Percent Rise in Traffic Deaths

 There were 27,875 traffic fatalities in the first nine months of 2016, an eight percent increase compared to the first nine months of 2015, according to estimates recently released by the National Highway Traffic Safety Administration (NHTSA).

-There was also an increase in the number of miles driven during this time period due to an improved economy.
+NHTSA estimates also show there was also an increase in the number of miles driven during this time period due to an improved economy.
 However, this only partially explains the increase in traffic deaths because fatalities outpaced increased travel by five percent.

 Weather could be another factor in the increase in deaths.
 There are often increases in deaths on the roads during periods of warmer weather because people drive more often during this time, according to NHTSA officials.